warint/shapeR/README.md

-The author would like to thank the Center for Interuniversity Research and Analysis of Organizations (CIRANO, Montreal) for its support, as well as Thibault Senegas, Marine Leroi, Martin Paquette and Anne Sophie Gill at SKEMA Global Lab in AI.
+The author would like to thank the Center for Interuniversity Research and Analysis of Organizations (CIRANO, Montreal) for its support, as well as Thibault Senegas, Marine Leroi, and artin Paquette.
 The usual caveats apply.